NASA-Planetary-Science/MoonMag/README.md

 * matplotlib
 * mpmath
 * scipy
-* skyfield (not part of standard Anaconda, use conda install -c conda-forge skyfield to obtain) and you will need a working version of LaTeX installed.
+A working version of LaTeX is needed for optimal plot rendering.
+If you have LaTeX installed, toggle it on by setting `use_latex = True` in `config.py`.

 Parallelization is done through the multiprocessing builtin module, and does not function consistently on all systems.
 If you encounter errors, try to set do_parallel = False in config.py.